maltehedderich/blog/docs/posts/sklearn_pipelines.md

 ])
 ```

-At this point our pipeline looks like this:
+At this point, our pipeline looks like this:

 ![Basic Pipeline Overview](../images/sklearn_pipelines/basic_pipeline.png)

-We now can fit the pipeline to our training data and evaluate the model on the test data.
+Now we can fit the pipeline to our training data and evaluate the model using the test set.

 ```python
 pipeline.fit(X_train, y_train)
 accuracy_score = pipeline.score(X_test, y_test)
 ```

-This makes it very easy to train and evaluate the model when we get new data.
-We can simply call `pipeline.fit(X_train, y_train)` to train the model and `pipeline.score(X_test, y_test)` to evaluate the model on the test data.
+As the code snippet illustrates, pipelines make it very easy to train and score the model when we receive new data.
+We can simply call `pipeline.fit(X_train, y_train)` to train the model and `pipeline.score(X_test, y_test)` to score the model on the test data.

-With the random_state set to 22, we get an accuracy of **0.767**.
-This is not a bad result for a first try.
-However, we can probably improve the model by engineering some new features and tuning the hyperparameters of the model.
-Let's see how we can do this with pipelines.
+This setting gives an accuracy of **76.7%** with a random state of 22, which is a respectable result for a first attempt.
+Nonetheless, there is room for improvement, possibly through feature engineering and fine-tuning the hyperparameters of the model.
+Let's explore how pipelines can facilitate these improvements.

 ## Feature Engineering and Custom Transformers

-Feature engineering is the process of transforming raw data into features that better represent the underlying problem to the predictive models, resulting in improved model accuracy on unseen data.
-In this case the feature descriptions reveal further information which is not immediately obvious and can be used to engineer new features.
+Feature engineering is a crucial step in the data science process, where raw data is transformed into features that more accurately represent the problem at hand, thereby enhancing the predictive model's performance on unseen data.
+This process often uncovers additional information that isn't immediately apparent, providing opportunities to create new features.

-The `PassengerId` is a unique identifier for each passenger, but it is also a group identifier.
-While we would not expect any hidden information in a unique identifier, the group identifier could be useful.
-As the description states, people in a group are often family members so there might be some correlation between the group identifier and the target variable.
+The `PassengerId` is a unique identifier for each passenger, but also a group identifier according to the feature descriptions provided with the dataset.
+While we would not expect hidden information in a unique identifier, the group identifier could be useful.
+According to the description, people in a group are often family members, so there might be some correlation between the group identifier and the target variable.
 We can extract the group identifier from the `PassengerId` and add it as a new feature.

-The `Cabin` column contains information about the deck, room number, and side of the ship.
-Here we can extract the deck and side of the ship and add them as new features.
+Similarly, the `Cabin` column offers valuable insights into the deck, room number, and side of the ship.
+By isolating the deck and ship side information and transforming them into separate features, we can enrich our dataset further.

 Furthermore, we might want to remove the `Name` column as it is unlikely to be useful for predicting the target variable.

-These steps are quite specific to this dataset and therefore it's unlikely to find a transformer in scikit-learn that does exactly what we want.
-However, we can easily create our own transformer by subclassing the `BaseEstimator` and `TransformerMixin` classes from scikit-learn.
-The `TransformerMixin` class provides a `fit_transform` method that calls `fit` and `transform` on the transformer.
-The `BaseEstimator` class provides a `get_params` and `set_params` method that are used by scikit-learn to get and set the parameters of the transformer.
+Given the specificity of these tasks to this particular dataset, it's unlikely that an off-the-shelf transformer from libraries like scikit-learn will meet our needs.
+However, creating a custom transformer is straightforward by subclassing the `BaseEstimator` and `TransformerMixin` classes from scikit-learn.
+The `TransformerMixin` class offers a `fit_transform` method, which combines `fit` and `transform`.
+Meanwhile, the `BaseEstimator` class provides `get_params` and `set_params` methods, which are required by other scikit-learn tools such as `GridSearchCV` and `RandomizedSearchCV`.

 ### Custom Transformers

-Let's start by splitting the `PassengerId` into the group identifier and the passenger number.
-To do that we create a new class called `PassengerIdSplitter` that inherits from the `BaseEstimator` and `TransformerMixin` classes.
-We then implement the `fit` and `transform` methods.
-The `fit` method is used to fit the transformer to the data and the `transform` method is used to transform the data.
-In this case we don't need to fit the transformer to the data as the outcome is independent of the other rows.
-Therefore, we simply return `self` in the `fit` method.
-In the `transform` method we split the `PassengerId` into the group identifier and the passenger number and add them as new features.
-We then drop the original `PassengerId` column and return the transformed DataFrame.
+Let's dive into how to extract both the group identifier and the passenger number from the `PassengerId`.
+We'll achieve this by creating a new class named `PassengerIdSplitter`, which will inherit from both the `BaseEstimator` and `TransformerMixin` classes.
+This setup allows us to seamlessly integrate our custom transformer into most scikit-learn workflows.

+To make our class functional, we need to implement two essential methods: `fit` and `transform`.

+- The `fit` method is designed to prepare the transformer based on the data it receives.
+However, in our scenario, the process of splitting the `PassengerId` is straightforward and does not depend on learning anything from the dataset.
+Therefore, our `fit` method will simply return `self`, indicating that no fitting process is necessary.

+- The `transform` method is where the magic happens.
+Here, we take the `PassengerId` and split it into two separate components: the group identifier and the passenger number.
+These components are then added to our dataset as new features.
+Following this, we remove the original `PassengerId` column, as it's no longer needed, and return the modified DataFrame with our newly added features.

+This approach not only enriches our dataset with potentially valuable information but also maintains the integrity and usability of the data for further analysis or machine learning tasks.

 ```python
 import pandas as pd